-You should rely only on the information contained in this prospectus supplement and the accompanying prospectus.
-We have not authorized any other person to provide you with different information.
+You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+We have not, and the underwriters have not, authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.

-We are not making an offer to sell securities in any jurisdiction where the offer and sale is not permitted.
-You should assume that the information appearing in this prospectus supplement is accurate only as of the date on the front cover of this prospectus supplement and that the information incorporated herein by reference is accurate only as of its date.
-Our business, financial condition, results of operations and prospects may have changed since that date.
-It is important that you read and consider all of the information in this prospectus on the one hand, and the information contained in the accompanying prospectus and any document incorporated by reference, on the other hand, in making your investment decision.
+We are not, and the underwriters are not, making an offer to sell securities in any jurisdiction where the offer or sale is not permitted.

+You should assume that the information appearing in this prospectus supplement and the accompanying prospectus is accurate only as of the respective dates on the front cover of these documents or earlier dates specified herein or therein and that the information incorporated herein by reference is accurate only as of its date.
+Our business, financial condition, results of operations and prospects may have changed since those dates.
+It is important that you read and consider all of the information in this prospectus supplement on the one hand, and the information contained in the accompanying prospectus and any document incorporated by reference, on the other hand, in making your investment decision.